binuengoor/binupradeep-mkdocs/docs/blog/posts/2011-12-05-a-thousand-suns.md

 # EPILOGUE

 I still remember that day.
 The day which brought an end to my world.
 Her motionless face and dry, grey eyes greeted one black morning.
 There was no glow in her eyes.
 The thousand suns had decided to set together.
 And I knew, it was all over.

+Author's Note: The following is a work of _fiction_.
+Any resemblance to persons living or dead is _purely_ coincidental.